It’s about that time — time to share my favorite children’s books of the year!

 Published March 22, 2022

 An adorable book about two sisters that reminds me so much of the two sisters that I get to love each and every day.
 Maddie is the older sister (tall with blonde hair).
 Mabel is the younger sister (shorter with brown hair) who brings her lovey everywhere.
-Maddie and Mabel play together, they put on shows together, they even sleep in the same room — just like Addie and Kate.
+Maddie and Mabel play together, they put on shows together, they even sleep in the same room — just like my kids.

 My girls will love this book. *I* love this book.